 Toys and Child Development

-Play is a child's "work" and toys are the tools children use in play.
+Play is a child's "work" and toys are the tools children use to play.
 Toys do more than entertain and keep children occupied.
-Properly chosen, they should aid a child's physical, mental, social and emotional development.
-Play is universally recognized as a vital part of learning and growing and, because toys are such an important ingredient of play, they are invaluable to a child's development into a mature, confident adult.
+Properly chosen, they can aid a child's physical, mental, social and emotional development.
+Play is universally recognized as a vital part of learning and growing, and because toys are such an important ingredient of play, they are invaluable to a child's development into a mature, confident adult.